 D3 Comments: We have always tried to make D3 SOAR the most configurable and broadly feature-rich platform on the market.
 This includes the ability to host the solution on-premises or in the cloud.
 D3 also offers deep case management capabilities, including collaborative tools and role-based access controls, both features that are mentioned or recommended in the guide.
-One of the things that sets D3 apart is the care we take in tailoring each deployment to the client’s exact needs, which is enabled by the configurability of our software.
+One of the things that sets D3 apart is the care we take in tailoring each deployment to the client’s exact needs, with specialized solutions for clients in financial services, healthcare, manufacturing or other industries.

 SOAR Going Forward

 SOAR has been the subject of several Gartner documents in the past, but getting its own market guide is a big step forward to recognizing SOAR’s impact on both security operations and the cyber security marketplace.
 We were glad to see that many of the areas we focus on were discussed thoroughly in the guide.
-In addition to what we’ve covered here, D3 is also pushing SOAR forward in other ways, such as by embedding the entire MITRE ATT&CK matrix in D3 SOAR to create ATTACKBOT, a live and contextual kill-chain-based response solution.
+In addition to what we’ve covered here, D3 is also pushing SOAR forward in other ways, such as by embedding the entire MITRE ATT&CK matrix within our SOAR platform.

 We recommend reading the entire market guide.
 You can download it here.